Constructing the Field of Values of Decomposable and General Matrices Using the ZNN Based Path Following Method: Outlook, backwards and forwards

-Charlie Johnson \cite{J78} may or may not have realized four decades ago that his use of rotating Bendixson rectangles \cite{Be} for the field of values problem of a fixed entry static matrix $A$ had changed the FoV problem fundamentally into a parameter-varying hermitean matrix flow problem.
-The Francis implicit multi-shift QR method {\tt eig} is generally considered the most accurate and fastest algorithm for any eigendata computation of square matrices of dimensions not exceeding $n = 10,000$ by much.
-Here it evaluates the extreme eigenvalues of the hermitean flow matrices ${\cal F}_A(t)$ of $A_{n,n}$ and records their associated eigenvectors' $x$ actions $x^*Ax \in \CC$ as discrete $ F(A)$ boundary curve points for $A$.
-Time- or parameter-varying matrix flows were not part of the Linear Algebra canon nor standard knowledge then.\\[1mm] Even today, time-varying matrix flow problems have almost exclusively been studied and used in real-time engineering projects and their computational treatments are just beginning to appear in preprints by numerical analysts and matrix theoreticians.
-Currently there is only a very thin knowledge base for these problems in western numerical analysis circles.
-Yet there are well over 400 papers in engineering journals on Zhang Neural Network (ZNN) methods for time-varying matrix problems that deal with a wide range of on-chip and real-time applications in industry.
-There is a handful of books on this new, yet mostly theoretically unstudied matrix computational subject, see \cite{FUZNNsurvey} e.g..\\[2mm] Loisel and Maxwell \cite[sect.
-5, 6.2, 7.1, 7.2, 8.3; p.
-1733 - 1743]{LM18} have searched for ways to solve the FoV problem for decomposing matrices and found certain seemingly natural limitations of IVP ODE path following FoV solvers.
-Their observations in \cite[last sentence on p.
-1743]{LM18} on this issue end in \\ "\emph {...
+"\emph {...
 We were also not able to completely analyze nonnormal matrices of type 3 (when $\lambda_{\text{max}}(t)$ can be nonsimple).
-These limitations to our analysis are to be expected: even for the problem of computing eigenvalues, state-of-the-art eigenvalue solvers fail for some matrices.}"\\[1mm] Yes, our current state-of-the art matrix eigensolvers such as Francis' multi-shift implicit QR generally fail for some static matrices $A$ due to seemimgly inherent limitations for matrices with non-trivial Jordan structures or repeated eigenvalues.
-Likewise naive path-following FoV methods must fail for decomposable matrices $A$ because of potential eigencurve crossings of the associated hermitean matrix flow ${\cal F}_A(t)$.\\[1mm] But such 'limitations' need not be 'expected' for the FoV problem at all as we were told; they are not germane for these problems -- if we can enlarge our horizon and understandings.
+These limitations to our analysis are to be expected: even for the problem of computing eigenvalues, state-of-the-art eigenvalue solvers fail for some matrices.}"\\[1mm] Yes, our current state-of-the art static matrix eigensolvers such as Francis' multi-shift implicit QR generally fail for some matrices $A$ due to seemingly inherent limitations for matrices with non-trivial Jordan structures or repeated eigenvalues.
+Likewise naive path-following FoV methods must fail for decomposable matrices $A$ because potential eigencurve crossings of the associated hermitean matrix flow ${\cal F}_A(t)$ are non-trivial and not easy to locate.\\[1mm] But such 'limitations' need not be 'expected' for the FoV problem at all as we were told; they are not germane for these problems -- if we can enlarge our horizon and understandings.
 Simple parameter-varying matrix flow ideas have been developed while studying time-varying matrix problems, see \cite{FUCoalesc} and \cite{FUDecomp} for example.
 These ideas have now helped us to resolve the well 'documented', but in fact needless FoV path finder method limitations in a radical new way.
-We have shown how to compute general static matrix FoVs of every square matrix $A \in \CC_{n,n} \text{ or } \RR^n $, decomposable or not, -- and how to do so accurately and efficiently -- with the new and fast ZNN path-following method when it is combined with the ultra-fast matrix block-decomposition method of \cite{FUDecomp}.
-Besides, the matrix and matrix flow unitary decomposition results of \cite{FUDecomp} that helped us do so here can easily be adapted as 'preconditioner' for other path finding methods and other unitarily invariant matrix problems such as SVD computations, to least squares problems, to finding the numerical radius or Crawford number of a matrix, and so forth.\\[1mm] Maybe some of the many currently open questions regarding time-varying matrix flows, see e.g. \cite{FUDiscrForm19}, \cite{FUDiscrForm19}, \cite{FUZNNsurvey}, can be solved in turn by using deep or simple insights and understandings from classic fixed entry static matrix analysis, from its concepts, and numerical methods. \\ I do hope so.
+We have shown how to compute general static matrix FoVs of every square matrix $A \in \CC_{n,n} \text{ or } \RR_{n,n} $, decomposable or not, -- and how to do so accurately and efficiently -- with the new and fast ZNN path-following method when it is combined with the ultra-fast matrix block-decomposition method of \cite{FUDecomp}.
+Besides, the matrix and matrix flow unitary decomposition results of \cite{FUDecomp} that helped us do so here can easily be adapted as 'preconditioner' for other path finding methods and other unitarily invariant matrix problems such as SVD computations, to least squares problems, to finding the numerical radius or Crawford number of a matrix, and so forth.\\[1mm] Maybe some of the many currently open questions regarding time-varying matrix flows $A(t)$, see e.g. \cite{FUDiscrForm19}, \cite{FUZNNFoV}, \cite{FUZNNsurvey}, can be solved in turn by using deep or simple insights and understandings from classic fixed entry static matrix analysis, from its concepts, and numerical methods. \\[1mm] I do hope so.\\[-1mm] \underline{ } \\[5mm] I gratefully acknowledge the advice and helpful suggestions from the editor and the referees.